yaapu/FrskyTelemetryScript/README.md

 ## Installation on Horus

-Copy the contents of the SD folder to your radio SD Card.
+Copy the contents of the [SD folder](https://github.com/yaapu/FrskyTelemetryScript/tree/master/HORUS/SD) to your radio SD Card.
 Make sure you have the /SOUNDS/yaapu0, SCRIPTS/YAAPU/CFG, SCRIPTS/YAAPU/LIB, SCRIPTS/YAAPU/IMAGES and WIDGETS/Yaapu folders.

 **Power cycle the radio to clear widget caches!**

-The script can be started in 2 ways:

-- **Widget** (recommended) see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget)

-- **One time script** by using the yaapux.lua or yaapux.luac script, see this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12)
+Follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget) to setup the script as an OpenTX full screen widget.

 **Note:** For the script to control the lcd panel backlight a few extra steps are required, please follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-enable-lcd-panel-backlight-support-on-X10-and-X12)